code4sac/sacarts4ALL/4_non_profits_survey.md

 ### Arts Instruction Beyond the School day:

 Collectively, 23 survey respondents are serving 21,570 students annually (though unknown what percent of these students are cross enrolled in programs).
-The majority of arts nonprofits offering non- school hours programming during the school year either offer it one day per week, or five days per week.
+The majority of arts nonprofits offering non-school hours programming during the school year either offer it one day per week, or five days per week.

 ![SacArts4ALL]({{ site.baseurl }}/assets/images/NELP_Chart2.png "Days/Week Offering Non-School Hours Arts Instruction During the School Year (n=23)")